Maxwell perturbations in a cavity with Robin boundary conditions: two branches of modes with spectrum bifurcation on Schwarzschild black holes: Numeric methods

-In order to study the Maxwell QNMs in a full parameter space, one has to resort to numeric methods.
-In this section, we briefly introduce two numeric methods used in this paper to generate data, i.e. a pseudospectral method~\cite{trefethen2000spectral} and a matrix method~\cite{Lin:2016sch,Lin:2017oag}.
+In order to explore the Maxwell spectrum thoroughly in a full parameter space, one has to resort to numeric approaches.
+In this section, we briefly introduce two numeric methods used in this paper to generate data, $i.e.$ a pseudospectral method~\cite{trefethen2000spectral} and a matrix method~\cite{Lin:2016sch,Lin:2017oag}.